NUKnightLab/GPSKit/README.md

   - select a 3.7v LiPoly battery according to your mAh (capacity) and weight requirements
   - choose either the 32u4 or the M0 Adalogger.
 At the moment we are anticipating that either will work

-You will also need to select a 3.7v LiPoly battery: https://www.adafruit.com/category/44_138

 ### Assembly

  - solder short female stacking headers onto your Adalogger